5 Epic Festivals Worth Traveling Around the World

 St. Patrick's Day in Dublin

-Patrick’s Day can be celebrated around the world, but nowhere is a homage to the patron saint of Ireland better than Dublin.
-Dress up in all your green clothes, wander around the city, watch the parade and then enjoy the night away in a cozy bar with some locals.
+Patrick’s Day can be celebrated worldwide, but nowhere is a homage to the patron saint of Ireland better than Dublin.
+Dress in all your green clothes, wander around the city, watch the parade, and then enjoy the night away in a cozy bar with locals.

-Patrick’s Day Parade did not take place in Ireland at all, but in 1737 in Boston in the United States.
+Patrick’s Day parade did not occur in Ireland, but in 1737, it was held in Boston, United States.
 1766 followed an “official” parade in New York.
-Ireland was a bit further back – our first parade took place in 1903 in Waterford, while Dublin 1931 joined the club.
+Ireland was a bit further back – our first parade occurred in 1903 in Waterford, while Dublin in 1931 joined the club.

 Burning Man